Boss-Coder-Academy/Environment_Setup/README.md

 Commits are essentially saved checkpoints of your code.
 They capture all the changes you've made at a specific point in time, acting like snapshots that preserve the history of your project.
 Each commit is accompanied by a message that describes the changes you've made.
 These commits help you keep track of the development progress, allowing you to revert to previous versions if needed and collaborate effectively by sharing your changes in a structured manner.

 ### Pull Requests (PRs)
-A pull request is a request to merge changes made in a branch into another branch, usually the main branch (e.g., merging a feature branch into the master branch).Pull requests facilitate collaboration and code review.
+A pull request is a request to merge changes made in a branch into another branch, usually the main branch (e.g., merging a feature branch into the master branch).
+Pull requests facilitate collaboration and code review.
 They allow team members to discuss changes, review the code, and ensure that the proposed changes meet the project's standards before merging.

 ### Issues
 Issues are used to track bugs, tasks, or feature requests related to a repository.
 They serve as a communication tool to discuss problems or propose enhancements.
-Issues help organize and priorities work by providing a centralized place for discussion, assigning tasks, and tracking progress.
+Issues help organize and prioritize work by providing a centralized place for discussion, assigning tasks, and tracking progress.